willbaldlygo/Day5_ChatBot_Test/README.md

   - Chat history rendered using `st.chat_message`
   - `st.chat_input` for live input
   - "Show raw request" expander displaying the exact payload (OpenAI) or prompt + parameters (Hugging Face)
+  - Knowledge Base: Upload a PDF in the sidebar under "Knowledge Base (PDF)".
+The app extracts text, chunks it, and retrieves top matching excerpts for each question, augmenting the system prompt.
+Use "Clear KB" to remove it.

 ## Pushing to GitHub